integrations/terraform-provider-github/website/docs/r/repository.html.markdown

 * `template` - (Optional) Use a template repository to create this resource.
 See [Template Repositories](#template-repositories) below for details.

 * `vulnerability_alerts` (Optional) - Set to `true` to enable security alerts for vulnerable dependencies.
 Enabling requires alerts to be enabled on the owner level.
 (Note for importing: GitHub enables the alerts on public repos but disables them on private repos by default.)
 See [GitHub Documentation](https://help.github.com/en/github/managing-security-vulnerabilities/about-security-alerts-for-vulnerable-dependencies) for details.
+Note that vulnerability alerts have not been successfully tested on any GitHub Enterprise instance and may be unavailable in those settings.

 ### GitHub Pages Configuration